STARSkate: Star 1 to 5

 Private lessons are available, please make arrangements with the coach directly.

 In STARSkate skaters will work towards a series of tests.
-When a skater is ready to try a test their coach or junior coordinator coach will let them know.
-Testing is done in on special "test days" scheduled a few times each. season and skaters will be evaluated by a qualified Skate Canada official.
-The skaters will be initially testing at Low test days and will test The Dutch Waltz dance first (Juniors will be taught this dance as part of the scheduled dance instruction period of the class).
-There is a fee of $12 per test and a $15 admin fee.
+When a skater is ready to try a test their coach or STARSkate coordinator coach will let them know.
+Testing is evaluated by the coaches There is a fee of $12 per test and a $15 admin fee.
 The test fee is a direct cost of the test paperwork that is charged by Skate Canada.
-The admin fee covers the cost of food, a small gift for the official, and their transportation as well as other expenses for the test day incurred by the club.
-The evaluators are volunteers and do not receive any compensation for the time they spend at test days or competitions and it is important to show them our hospitality.
-Test envelopes which will indicate the test and fees will be distributed by the skater’s coach and must be handed back with fee payment prior to taking the test.
-Skaters will be schedule a specific test time and the test day schedule is posted at the arena one week prior and most private coaches send it out via email.
-It is important to note that the schedule is a guideline only and that times do not always run accurately.
-Skaters must be at the arena and ready to test at least 1/2 hour prior to their scheduled time.
-For more detailed information on Low Tests please visit our Low Test page.
+The admin fee covers the cost of the Clubs paperwork (Test envelopes, timing with other coaches and skaters and test sheets).
+Test envelopes which will indicate the test and fees will be distributed by the Test Chair/ skater’s coach and must be handed back with fee payment prior to taking the test.
+Skaters will be scheduled a specific test day.

 Skaters learn specific, predetermined dance steps.
 This is set to music that is pre-selected by Skate Canada for these compulsory dances.
-The first set of dances your child will learn and can be tested on are Preliminary dances this group includes:
+The first set of dances your child will learn and can be tested on are:

-Preliminary Skills are required to be passed for entry into STARSkate Intermediate.
+STARSkate Skill levels are required to be passed for entry into the next STARSkate level.

 Competing is optional but most coaches feel it is important to compete even if you don’t have “Competitive Stream” aspirations.
 The process of preparing for competition focuses skaters efforts and the performance experience can improve performance under pressure both at competitions and test days.
 As well, skaters enjoy competitions outside their club – they are exciting and skaters feel proud to represent their club.
 Our annual local area competition is Skates Alive.
 This competition caters to all levels of skaters and is a good place to get your first taste of a skating competition.
 This is held in early December.
 Speak to your private coach about participation in competitions.

-As a club also host our own competition just between our members.
-WinterFest is scheduled the last Thursday before Christmas Break.
+As a club we occasionally host our own competition just between our members.
+Winterfest for the years it is scheduled runs the last Thursday before Christmas Break.
 More information on Winterfest can be found on the Winterfest web page.